OpenAMP/openamp-docs/docs/porting_guide.rst

 Platform Specific Porting to Use Remoteproc to Manage Remote Processor
 **********************************************************************

-With the platform specific remoteproc driver functions implemented by the port, the user can use remoteproc APIs to run application on a remote processor.
+With the platform specific :ref:`remoteproc driver functions<port-remoteproc-driver>` implemented by the port, the user can use remoteproc APIs to run application on a remote processor.

 .. doxygenfunction:: remoteproc_init
    :project: openamp_doc_embed